 Chesters by the River

-This little cafe in Skelwith Bridge is ideal for a slightly fancier breakfast.
-The all vegetarian menu featuring smoky homemade beans, poached eggs, potato cakes and more is slightly more expensive than you might expect, but the setting is gorgeous.
+Chesters by the River is a small cafe in Skelwith Bridge is ideal for a slightly fancier breakfast.
+The all-vegetarian menu featuring smoky homemade beans, poached eggs, potato cakes and more is slightly more expensive than you might expect, but the setting is gorgeous.

 There’s also a lovely shop attached to the cafe and some very delicious looking cakes that’ll keep you going during your hike!

 The Lighthouse, Windermere (now closed)

 In need of some dinner before getting the train back home, we ate at The Lighthouse in Windermere.